netdata/netdata/collectors/ebpf.plugin/README.md

    apps = yes
 ```

-When the integration is enabled, eBPF collector allocates memory for each process running.
-The total allocated memory
-has direct relationship with the kernel version.
-When the eBPF plugin is running on kernels newer than `4.15`, it uses
-per-cpu maps to speed up the update of hash tables.
-This also implies storing data for the same PID for each processor
-it runs.

 #### Integration with `cgroups.plugin`

 The eBPF collector also creates charts for each cgroup through an integration with the